WebComponentsGuide/webcomponents.guide/blog/2023-01-09-introducing-webcomponents-guide.md

   Hello, world!
 Announcing the launch of a new way to learn how to create Web Components.
 ---

-The Web is a special place.
+The Web is an amazing place.
 It's a giant ecosystem that organically grows day by day.
 Rather than being designed behind closed doors by a single corporation, the web is designed in the open by developers who _use_ the platform.
-It's one of the very few areas in which we see many competing corporations work together to ensure a productive, interoperable set of APIs that millions of other companies can leverage.
+It's one of the very few areas in which we see many competing corporations work together to create a productive, interoperable set of APIs that millions of other companies can leverage.
 No other platform comes close.

 When I first picked up Microsoft Front Page '98 and started trying to build my own site, I was immediately hooked.
 Over